Lindt8/Lindt8.github.io/_pages/about.md

   - /about.html
 ---

-I graduated with a PhD in nuclear engineering at The University of Tennessee, Knoxville in December 2018 and am presently a postdoctoral fellow/researcher in the [PHITS](https://phits.jaea.go.jp/) development team at the Japan Atomic Energy Agency's Nuclear Science and Engineering Center.
-I am currently the lead developer of the DCHAIN-PHITS activation, buildup, burnup, and decay code which is coupled to and distributed with PHITS.
+I graduated with a PhD in nuclear engineering at The University of Tennessee, Knoxville in December 2018, spent two and a half years as a postdoc in the [PHITS](https://phits.jaea.go.jp/) development team at the Japan Atomic Energy Agency's Nuclear Science and Engineering Center, and am presently a postdoctoral fellow/researcher at the Western Norway University of Applied Sciences (HVL, Høgskulen på Vestlandet).

+At HVL I am working on the development, analysis, and deployment of a prototype radiation detector that seeks to more precisely determine dose depositions delivered in proton radiotherapy treatments to then allow for sparing of more healthy tissue surrounding the sites receiving treatment.
+At JAEA I was the lead developer of the DCHAIN-PHITS activation, buildup, burnup, and decay code which is coupled to and distributed with PHITS.

 Professional interests
 ======